#39 TRENDING IN Music & Podcasts 🔥

 What is classical music?

-The genre goes back centuries and many consider it more sophisticated and intellectual than other types of music.
+The genre goes back centuries.
+Many consider it more sophisticated and intellectual than other types of music.
 Beethoven, Mozart and Chopin are just a few of the composers whose names have been cemented in history books due to their creation of incredible classical pieces.
 Their works continue to shape and impact people even centuries after their composition.

 Image Credit: Creative Commons from Wikimedia